f4exb/sdrangel/sdrgui/audio.md

   - `PCMA`: A-law 8 bit PCM (requires 8000 Hz sample rate mono)
   - `PCMU`: Mu-law 8 bit PCM (requires 8000 Hz sample rate mono)
   - `G722`: G722 64 kbit/s (requires 16000 Hz sample rate mono)
+  - `OPUS` : Opus 64 kbit/s

 <h3>1.10 SDP string</h3>

 This is the SDP string representatiopn of the stream sent via UDP (RTP).
 In SDP files it is used on the `a=rtpmap`line (See 1.14).
 It can be used to check the effect of settings 1.5, 1.8 and 1.9.

 <h3>1.11 UDP address</h3>